Sigmmma/c20/src/content/h1/guides/map-making/blender-level-guide/level-creation-advanced/readme.md

 The box will now be manipulated to create a ramp and simple hallway.

 1. Select the new box object you made and change your context from object mode to edit mode.
 2. Merge the two edges facing the center of the map.
-Here's how to do that.
+Here's how to do that:
 	* A: Use vertex selection for this.
 You'll need it to merge the vertices.
 	* B: Start with the verts on the left side from top to bottom
 	* C: While having your cursor over your 3D viewport hit the <kbd>M</kbd> key to bring up the merge menu.
 Select the "At Last" option from the menu.